klis87/redux-requests/packages/redux-saga-requests/README.md

 - `abortOn: string | string[] | action => boolean`: allows you to define actions, on which requests should be aborted, has the same form which you can pass to `redux-saga` `take` effect, for example `'LOGOUT'`, `['LOGOUT']`, `action => action.type === 'LOGOUT'`, default is `null`
-- `takeLatest: boolean`: if `true`, when a new request will be dispatched while a pending of the same type is still running, the previous one will be automatically aborted, default is `true`
+- `takeLatest: boolean | action => boolean`: if `true`, when a new request will be dispatched while a pending of the same type is still running, the previous one will be automatically aborted, default is `true` for `GET` requests and `false` for the rest ones
 - `getLastActionKey: action => string`: a key generator to match actions of the same type, typically you won't need to adjust it, but it might come in handy when you want some actions with the same `type` to be treated as a different one, default is `action => action.type`.